NEMETHY: The riskiest macroeconomic environment of the 21st Century!

 The trillion dollar question is when the US Fed will pivot from Quantitative Tightening (QT) to Quantitative Easing (QE).
 It is the high levels of debt that could make the next crash the most dramatic of this century.

 Powell seems to think that there is a feedback loop, whereby high interest rates are enough to drive down inflation.
-But what if other things (increased money supply, supply bottlenecks, inflation expectations, etc.) keep inflation from responding?
+But what if other things (increased money supply, supply bottlenecks, inflation expectations, etc) keep inflation from responding?
 The economy may crash before inflation comes down.

 Think of a dry forest with an accumulation of flammable undergrowth.
 There may never be a forest fire; but one tiny spark has the potential to cause a conflagration.